 A prehistoric Bronze Age cemetery dating back some 4000 years comprising of passage graves, ring cairns, kerb cairn and standing stones.
 Very little is known about the builders of the cairns.
 The three well preserved burial cairns each have a central chamber and are surrounded by rings of standing stones.
 Probably the burial place of the privileged among the local farming community and only one or two bodies within each cairn.
 Spot the cup-and-ring marks along the passages, examples of prehistoric rock-art.
 Set in the beautiful wooded surroundings at Balnuaran, best visited at sunrise or sunset and the colour and texture of the stones emphasises the special association with the sun on the shortest day of the year.
 Now a popular place to visit for Outlander book/TV fans.
 Visit the nearby spectacular railway viaduct and Culloden Battlefield.

 See history brought to life with Gaelic music, songs, interactive exhibition, a 360 degree film, battle table and real artefacts taken from the battle site.
 Imagine the terror experienced by the many characters involved and relive the horrors of the battle – the last to be fought on British soil.
 The site has been restored to as near as possible to how it would have looked on 16th April 1746.
 Walk around the battlefield and experience the eerie feeling as you look over your shoulder sensing the cries of battle and then appreciate the scale of the battle from the rooftop viewing area.
 All the paths are suitable for anyone with special access needs and families with prams.
 This is a spectacular, environmentally friendly Visitor Centre, including a shop and restaurant.
+Another popular place for all Outlander fans.
 Open all year.